INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 ### Client applications

-The following section describes the services implemented and exposed by the client applications of the three pilots.
+At the end of the development of the data pipelines, the data produced is suitably consumed by _client applications_, which are web applications exposing services in which the information obtainable from the underlying data is suitably organized and displayed.
+Three applications have been developed, one for each pilot, and the related services are described in detail in the next chapter.
-The description of them is inserted in tables in which, in particular, they are classified into:
+The description of the exposed services will be inserted into tables in which, in particular, they are classified into:

-- _Cross-border service_: it compares to a specific indicator or a specific variable in selected Italian and French areas.
+- _Cross-border service_: it compares a specific indicator or a specific variable in selected Italian and French areas.
 - _Cross-domain service_: it allows to link different domains (such as Census and Air Quality) in order to produce new useful information from their combination.

 A service can also be both cross-border and cross-domain.

-[add screenshots with short description]

 ## Details by pilot